Introduction

 Identify the Type of Screw

-Before diving into the measurement process, it’s essential to identify the type of screw you are working with:
+Before starting the measurement process, it’s important to determine the type of screw you are dealing with:

 - Wood Screws